mrs-brubotics/droneswarm_brubotics/README.md

 ln -s symLinkFolderName/ relativepathto/.gitman/repo_name_used_in_gitman.yaml
 ```
 Put ROS packages in ros_packages and other repositories elsewhere in droneswarm_brubotics.
 You should push the changes in droneswarm_brubotics such that the symbolic link (e.g. [example for documentation_brubotics](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/documentation_brubotics)) is git version controlled.

+## Reinstalling droneswarm_brubotics
+We advice to regularly reinstall droneswarm_brubotics to check if everything still installs correctly.
+Before reinstalling, delete the the droneswarm_brubotics folder inside the git folder and inside the workspace folder.
+This procedure is the same for each installed package.
+If there are installation or building problems which you cannot solve, please open an issue immediately.